 - Health Need 1: Access to health care - Provide and partner with community organizations and City of Delano to provide free transportation to medical appointments and healthcare services.
-Community Health Screenings/Care Coordination - Health Education and Prevention programs - Health Need 2: Food insecurity - Food Distribution Partnerships - Delano Community Garden - Promotion of food insecurity screenings and referrals - Health Need 3: Chronic Diseases (including overweight and obesity) - Diabetic and Heart health education Seminars - o Preventative health screenings and education

-The Action Plan presented below outlines in detail the individual strategies and activities Adventist Health Delano will implement to address the health needs identified though the CHNA process.
-The following components are outlined in detail in the tables below: 1) actions the hospital intends to take to address the health needs identified in the CHNA, 2) the anticipated impact of these actions as reflected in the Process and Outcomes measures for each activity, 3) the resources the hospital plans to commit to each strategy, and 4) any planned collaboration to support the work outlined.
+Community Health Screenings/Care Coordination - Health Education and Prevention programs - Health Need 2: Food insecurity - Food Distribution Partnerships - Delano Community Garden - o Promotion of food insecurity screenings and referrals - Health Need 3: Chronic Diseases (including overweight and obesity) - Diabetic and Heart health education Seminars - Preventative health screenings and education following components are outlined in detail in the tables below: 1) actions the hospital intends to take to address the health needs identified in the CHNA, 2) the anticipated impact of these actions as reflected in the Process and Outcomes measures for each activity, 3) the resources the hospital plans to commit to each strategy, and 4) any planned collaboration to support the work outlined.